-Class 6 Science Class 7 Mathematics Class 8 Science Chapter 11 : Light, Shadows and Reflections Chapter 7: Congruence of triangles Chapter 16: Light
+Class 6 Science Class 8 Science Chapter 11: Light, Shadows and Reflections Chapter 16: Light

 Introduction

 The pinhole camera is a simple device which allows light to pass only through a very small hole of the size of a pin tip.
 By putting a screen (flat surface) at a distance from this hole, you can see the image of an object (present in front of the pinhole on other side) on the screen.
 If the screen is a thin translucent sheet, then the image can be observed on both sides of screen.
 See figure 1 below.